 ACTION ALERT: Contact State Legislators NOW to Protect Access to a NYS High School Equivalency Diploma!

 Issue: Access to a NYS High School Equivalency Diploma is at serious risk under current state budget proposals.
-In response to changes to the [Continue Reading...]
+In response to changes to the GED® exam at the national [Continue Reading...]

 On Friday December 17, the Campaign for Tomorrow’s Workforce co-led a workshop with the NYC Office of Human Capital Development (OHCD) at the New York City Employment & Training Coalition’s (NYCETC) 2012 Workforce Development Summit.
-CTW led participants in a discussion of changes to high cialis in uk school equivalency [Continue Reading...]
+CTW led participants in a discussion of changes to high school equivalency testing in New [Continue Reading...]